-The Avro Vulcan, then known as the Avro 698, first flew on August 30th 1952
+The Avro Vulcan, then known as the Avro 698, first flew on August 30th 1952.

 My father said at the time "It was a large aircraft and was, of course, unlike anything of its size which had flown before.
 From the start, the Vulcan was laid out with a view to simple operation, both on the ground and in the air.
 The cockpit was arranged in such a way that the complexity necessary in a modern aircraft was reduced as much as possible.
 For this reason, there did not appear to be any necessity for a crew of more than one in the early flights."

-Roly in one of the Avro 707's, which were small scale research aircraft to test the design concept of the Avro Vulcan.
+Roly in one of the Avro 707's, which were small scale research aircraft to test the design concept of the Avro Vulcan

 Avro Vulcans at Woodford, Cheshire in 1990.
 On the left is XH558 (celebrating its 30th birthday when this photo was taken) which was the last flying Vulcan and on the right XM603.
 Photo by Cliff Knox

-Peter Clegg has written a booklet on Roly's career as a pilot and can be bought here on the Vulcan to the Sky web site.
+Peter Clegg has written a booklet on Roly's career as a pilot and can be bought here on the Vulcan to the Sky web site

-I can be contacted by email
+You can contact me by email